OperationSpark/shoutout/README.md

 }
 ```

+### Colors
 First we need to choose a color scheme.
 Remember that color scheme is important!
 Visit [Adobe Color](https://color.adobe.com/explore/newest/?time=all) to explore some nice color schemes.
-Choose three or four colors for the app.
+Choose three for the app.

 You'll need a different color for each of these:
-* The header
 * The background of the app itself
+* The header background
-* The text
+* The text across the app

 If you want to go crazy you can also choose different colors for the icons and buttons.
 In order to find the hex value for each color on Adobe Color you can hover over a palette, click "Edit," and you can copy the HEX value which you'll find below each color.

+You'll find the CSS selectors for the main background, header background, and text at the top of the file.
+Save the file and check out your changes.
+You should see some new colors!

+### Padding

 ## Editing and saving in Ionic
+Save files in Cloud 9 by pressing ctrl + S on the keyboard.
 When you save a file there's no need to refresh the page.
 The changes you make are updated in real time as soon as you save.

 ## The menu
 The menu.html file inside of the templates/ directory is responsible for the sidemenu on the left.
 The first menu item, which is for logging in and out, has been included for you to see as an example.
 It is missing the icon.
 Visit the [ionicons website](http://ionicons.com/) and choose the icon that you think should be used for the log in and out menu item.
 You insert icons by using the `<i>` html tag with classes that reference a specific icon.